 Both film and digital produce more grain at higher ISO settings/ratings.
+Therefore, there is no clear leader in the film grain vs. digital noise competition.
 Digital noise tends to increase with exposure time, while film grain isn’t generally affected.
 In analog photography, ISO changes require a change of film.
 Digital cameras allow ISO simple ISO sensitivity adjustments.

 While we’re on the subject of sensitivity, it’s worth mentioning that ISO sensitivity can be adjusted far higher in digital devices than film is capable of.
 Commonly available films reach their maximum speed at ISO1600.
 Today’s digital cameras are capable of ISO sensitivity up to 4,560,000.

-While that would seem to be a win for the digital side, the usefulness of images taken at very high ISO settings must be taken into account.
+While that would seem to be a win in the analogue vs. digital confrontation for the digital side, the usefulness of images taken at very high ISO settings must be taken into account.
 Noise levels will be extremely high in those images.

 For many photographers, the ability to produce large prints with good quality is a major consideration.
 This is greatly impacted by the size of the sensor or film in the camera, the quality of optics and the effective pixel count within the frame.

 Full-frame digital sensors are roughly the same size as a 35mm film frame.
 Recent full-frame digital cameras claim to closely match film resolution with 20+ megapixel resolution.
 This is difficult to determine, however, because of the number of factors that can affect image resolution in both mediums.